 Now, wouldn’t it be great to do the work once, and have it provide you with content for days!
-And, be able to add it to different platforms with little to no effort?
+Oh, and be able to add it to different platforms with little to no effort?
 Of course it would be!
-And, what we love about this is …
+What eI love about this is …

 Side Note: Time is of the essence.
 You need to value it more than anything else.

 4 ways Network Marketers can Repurpose Video Content

 First and foremost, you have to start with a video.

 If you are not using Live video yet and solely recording and uploading, ensure that you are uploading it organically to each platform.
 Avoid sharing from YouTube for example (if you are sharing there).

 Choose the platform, and upload it from scratch.

 I encourage this because social media platforms prefer original versus shared content.
 I assume it’s because they do not want you taking their audience to other platforms (safe assumption).
 So to avoid taking a hit in the algorithm game, upload it organically to whichever platform you are using.